 For example if you have sub-contracted work which is carried out by another person on your behalf you would still need to invoice that person and process payments.
 This is administrative work carried out in connection with your business which should be restricted to KIT days.
 Even managing or liaising with a person who is working for the business during your absence or chasing an invoice from a client who has not paid would be considered working for your business.

 As you are able to work for the business for 10 days during the Maternity Allowance period you could however consider scheduling one KIT day per month which you could use to carry out the tasks needed for you to receive income from the business during your maternity allowance period.
-The amount you get paid for the days you do work will not affect your Maternity Allowance.
+The amount you get paid for the days you do work will not affect your Maternity Allowance, it is only the number of days you work which can affect Maternity Allowance.

 It is important to remember that any work you do on a KIT day will count as one day’s work, so if you only spend an hour work for the business, you will still be treated as you having used one of your 10 KIT days.